Number and Rate of Fatalities -1a

 Write Up:

 Safety is MoDOT’s number one priority.
-Whether resident, visitor to the state or highway worker, the ultimate goal is ensuring everyone returns home safely.
+Whether a resident, a visitor to the state, or a highway worker, the goal is to ensure everyone returns home safely.

-Focusing on Show-Me Zero, there are currently 52 counties where zero fatalities have occurred in the first three months of 2025 and 16 days with zero fatalities, including one instance when two sequential days occurred without a fatal crash.
+Focusing on Show-Me Zero, there are currently 50 counties where zero fatalities have occurred in the first three months of 2026.
+Additionally, there were 12 days without a fatal crash, including three instances where two consecutive days occurred without a fatal crash.

 Purpose: